aj-naik/Amazon-ML-Challenge-2021/README.md

 Challenge 2021 which fetched us a rank 30 briefly on the first submission itself.

+# Dataset:-
+Dataset was provided by Amazon and was a csv file containing more than 3 million rows of raw data

 # Data Preparation:-
 - Cleaning the data by removing all links, patterns, emojis etc.
 - Creating new features using 'Title', 'Bullet Points'.